Evaluating Agent Performance: Metrics for Reliability & Accuracy

 Reliability Across Repeated Runs

-• Conflicting evidence: does the agent compare sources before answering?
+• Conflicting evidence: Cross-check the facts.

-• Ambiguous task: does the agent identify multiple interpretations?
+• Ambiguous task: Find the catch.

 Safety and Policy Compliance